stanford-crfm/levanter/docs/Blog-Post.md

 ## Haliax: Legibility via Named Tensors

-Haliax is a Jax library for named tensors, built on Jax and [Equinox](https://github.com/patrick-kidger/equinox), which is a neural network library built on Jax that provides a familiar, PyTorch-like module structure.
+Haliax is a library for named tensors, built on Jax and [Equinox](https://github.com/patrick-kidger/equinox), which is a neural network library for Jax that provides a familiar, PyTorch-like module structure.
 Haliax uses Equinox's module structure for its neural network library, rather than Flax or Haiku.

 Named Tensors are a powerful abstraction that allow you to give names to the axes of your tensors.
 These names help